 - PhD students: 4 calendar years from date of commencement (the UK Visas & Immigration would be informed of early completion)

 N.B.
-Aberystwyth University can only issue CAS 3 months before the proposed start date.
-Students can only submit their visa applications using their CAS within a 90-day period before their proposed start date.
+Aberystwyth University can issues CASs 3 months before the proposed course start date.
+Students can only submit their visa applications using their CAS within a 90-day period before their proposed course start date.